BinLiang-NLP/CAER-TABSA/README.md

 # Introduction
+The core code of our proposed method for refining target embeddings.
 This repository was used in our paper:

 **“Context-aware Embedding for Targeted Aspect-based Sentiment Analysis”**
 Bin Liang, Jiachen Du, Ruifeng Xu<sup>*</sup>, Binyang Li, Hejiao Huang. *Proceedings of ACL 2019*

-Please cite our paper if you use this code.
+Please cite our paper and kindly give a star for this repository if you use this code.

 ## Requirements